What to Do in LA at Night

 5) Visit a Nighttime Attraction or Museum

 There are several great attractions with late hours in Los Angeles.
-Below the video, we list some of the best.

 - Madame Tussauds – until 10 pm Sun – Fri.